-A resource for dialogue about sexual orientation by Ann Thompson Cook and Rev. Cedric A. Harmon http://a.co/6XcQ58t INTERSECTIONAL INTRO SCRIPTURE
+And God Loves Each One: A Black Church Guide to Sexual Orientation A resource for dialogue about sexual orientation by Ann Thompson Cook and Rev. Cedric A. Harmon http://a.co/6XcQ58t INTERSECTIONAL INTRO SCRIPTURE

 Doing Justice: Congregations and Community Organizing by Dennis A Jacobsen.
 This book, available online for about \$14, will enable you to understand more quickly the organizing concepts used in your Welcoming Process.
-Fortresspress.com/doingjustice ADVANCED
+Fortresspress.com/doingjustice